 - Full XDR correlation and advanced automation

-Microsoft Defender for Business vs. third-party EDRs: The factual comparison
+Microsoft Defender for Business vs. Third-Party EDR: A Fact-Based Comparison

 Defender for Business vs CrowdStrike Falcon